-In addition to our "We'll Find it For You" service, we also make available to our customers "Client Specialists," who serve as personal shoppers and wardrobe consultants.
+In addition to our "We'll Find it For You"SM service, we also make available to our customers "Client Specialists," who serve as personal shoppers and wardrobe consultants.

-Our retail stores averaged \$3.1 million sales per store and produced sales per gross square foot of \$406 at the end of fiscal 2004.
-Our retail stores averaged 7,700 total square feet, but are "sized to the market," which means that we adjust the size of a particular retail store based on the projected revenues from that particular store.
-For example, at the end of fiscal 2004, our largest retail store, located in New York, was approximately 15,000 square feet, and our smallest retail store, located in New Jersey, was approximately 3,700 square feet.
-The table below highlights certain information regarding our retail stores open during the five years ended January 29, 2005, and fiscal 2005 to date:
+Our retail stores averaged \$3.5 million sales per store and produced sales per gross square foot of \$462 at the end of fiscal 2005.
+Our retail stores averaged approximately 7,600 total square feet, but are "sized to the market," which means that we adjust the size of a particular retail store based on the projected revenues from that particular store.
+For example, at the end of fiscal 2005, our largest retail store, located in New York, was approximately 15,000 square feet, and our smallest retail store, also located in New York, was approximately 1,200 square feet.
+The table below highlights certain information regarding our retail stores open during the four years ended January 28, 2006 and through June 2, 2006:

 Fiscal Year Retail Stores Open At Beginning of Period Retail Stores Opened During Period Retail Stores Closed During Period Retail Stores Open at End of Period Total Gross Square Footage (in thousands) Average Gross Square Footage Per Retail Store

-2000 81 24 0 105 833 7,933

-2001 105 34 3 136 1,054 7,752

 2002 136 16 0 152 1,172 7,712

 2003 152 4 2 154 1,183 7,680

 2004 154 5 3 156 1,198 7,682

-2005 (to date) 156 4 2 158 1,208 7,645
+2005 156 5 2 159 1,209 7,604

+2006 (through June 2, 2006) 159 6 1 164 1,230 7,498

-We currently expect to expand our retail store base by two stores in fiscal 2005.
-We plan to further expand our store base by between 10 and 20 retail stores in fiscal 2006, in addition to two crewcuts stores and three stores offering a supplemental clothing, footwear and accessories line using a trademark licensed to us by Mr. Drexler (as described in "Certain Relationships and Related Transactions-License Agreement").
+We expanded our retail store base by three stores in fiscal 2005.
+We plan to further expand our store base by between 10 and 20 retail stores in fiscal 2006, in addition to two crewcuts stores and two to three stores offering the Madewell line.
+See "Certain Relationships and Related Transactions-Madewell License Agreement".
 Thereafter, in the near term, we plan to expand our retail store base by between 15 and 25 retail stores annually.
 In each year, we plan to open and close retail stores in varying numbers.
 Our new retail store operating model assumes a target store size of 5,500 square feet that achieves sales per square foot of \$425 in the first twelve months.
-Our average net investment to open a retail store is approximately \$834,000, which includes \$660,000 of build-out costs net of landlord contributions, \$149,000 of initial inventory net of payables and pre-opening expenses of \$25,000.
-This operating model results in an average pretax cash return on investment of approximately 70%.
+Our average net investment to open a retail store is approximately \$844,000, which includes \$660,000 of build-out costs net of landlord contributions, \$149,000 of initial inventory net of payables and pre-opening expenses of \$35,000.
+This operating model results in an average pretax cash return on investment of approximately 69%.

-J.Crew Factory Stores
+Factory Stores

-As of December 12, 2005, we operated 45 factory stores throughout the United States.
-Our factory stores are located primarily in large factory-outlet malls.
+As of June 2, 2006, we operated 45 factory stores throughout the United States.
+Our factory stores are located primarily in large factoryoutlet malls.
 Factory stores are designed with simple, volume-driving visuals to maximize sales of key items and drive faster inventory turns.
 Our factory stores also use strategic and focused short-term promotional offerings designed to achieve higher margins and faster inventory turns.
 Sales associates in our factory stores adhere to the same customer-service focus as in our retail stores, and are trained to help customers locate styles similar to those they have seen in our retail stores or catalog.
 Compensation of factory sales associates is based on a similar model as that of our retail sales associates, with differences relating to bonus and commission structure.